 Our product liability attorney, when he takes similar cases individually or certifies classes, takes witness testimony seriously.
 Therefore, only credible witnesses that have demonstrated their expertise in their fields of study will be considered for these cases.
 Poor experts make good cases turn south quickly.

 In this case, Roundup is strategically picking apart the witness’s account of how dangerous the weed killer actually is.
 Perhaps research is conflated, or maybe the concentration isn’t really too far off.
 Nonetheless, the settlement goes to a final hearing on April 17, so if that’s approved, perhaps the litigants will get a boost.

-Roundup isn’t killing their own defense, but instead are making it rather difficult to present the jury overwhelming evidence of willful negligence.
+Roundup isn’t killing their own defense, but instead is making it rather difficult to present the jury overwhelming evidence of willful negligence.

 Product liability cases are huge undertakings, make no mistake.
 One cannot drag an iconic brand into court without having numerous injured persons and substantial evidence of willful noncompliance with state and federal production laws.

 Because not every Riverside product liability attorney handles cases similarly, we’ll leave you with this thought: our firm looks over one or numerous cases to assure enough credibility can be established.
 With numerous injured persons approaching our office, we make sure all cases have zero holes and always understand the victim deserves every penny they’re asking.